 If you insisted on wasting your time, I’d say that tax returns should only help confirm, but not invalidate (which is why this is a waste of time) what is already being claimed after you verify the paychecks/settlements yourself.

 Therefore, many route sellers and brokers both don’t even bother to provide them.
 This is to keep you focused on verifiable income shown from those settlements directly from FedEx corporate.
-Many times route contractors are only selling a couple of their routes anyway, and seeing a tax return would have zero relevance to anything.
+In the scenarios that route contractors are only selling a couple of their routes, seeing a tax return would have zero relevance to anything.

 The number one thing you need to do is simple.
 If you’re wanting to perform appropriate due diligence, ask to see the actual paycheck settlements from FedEx – not claimed income from the seller, not a spreadsheet of hand typed income and definitely not last years tax return.
 Everything else that you look at and hear from the seller should be confirmed by those settlements.